Kotlin/obsolete-kotlin-swing/ReadMe.md

 The Kotlin Swing experimental library provides some helper functions and extensions for creating Swing user interfaces.

+The library is obsolete and is no longer supported.

 To try the sample run

     mvn test -Pui